matteodelabre/vnsee/README.md

 ### Linux (X11 with Xrandr)

-Create a new mode compatible with the tablet’s resolution and enable the VIRTUAL1 output with this mode.
+Create a new mode compatible with the tablet’s resolution and add this mode to the `VIRTUAL1` output.

 ```sh
 xrandr --newmode 1408x1872 $(gtf 1408 1872 60 | tail -n2 | head -n1 | tr -s ' ' | cut -d' ' -f4-)
 xrandr --addmode VIRTUAL1 1408x1872
 ```

+Enable and arrange the VIRTUAL1 output through your usual dual screen configuration program, for example GNOME’s settings, arandr or xrandr directly.
-Start the x11vnc server (you will need to install this package first if needed).
+Then, start the x11vnc server (you will need to install this package first if needed).

 ```sh
 x11vnc -repeat -forever -clip $(xrandr | awk '/VIRTUAL1 connected/{print $3}') -nocursor